EM

 Thread blocking.
 Every service in the chain holds an open connection and a blocked thread while it waits downstream.
 At high load, threads exhaust before the RTGS Gateway even responds.

 Failure cascade.
-If the RTGS Gateway is slow — even momentarily — the entire chain backs up.
+If the RTGS Gateway is slow (even momentarily) the entire chain backs up.
 Validation Service cannot free its thread.
 The API Gateway cannot free its thread.
 The client gets a 504.
 A single downstream hiccup brings the entire pipeline down.

 No retry strategy.
 When a synchronous call fails, the caller receives an exception.
 Recovery logic is ad hoc, inconsistent, and often absent.
 There is no durable record of what was attempted and what failed.